Export Training Events

 The Washington State Department of Agriculture and Washington State University conduct two group training sessions in May: one in Yakima; and one in Wenatchee.
 If you missed the session in your area you will need to contact your WSDA inspector (or other local agency if outside of WA) for in-house training.

 Industry Apple/Pear Export Workshop

 The annual Apple Industry Export Workshop covering updates in the various apple export programs (this year: China, Mexico & Taiwan) is hosted each year by USDA and the Northwest Fruit Exporters (NFE).
 Facilities wishing to export must be registered with NFE (or NHC for Taiwan).
 This meeting is intended for industry personnel involved with packing and shipping apples for export (owners/managers, packing/shipping supervisors, those responsible for cold treatment, and documentation personnel).

 If your facility has not received a meeting notification packet please contact Northwest Fruit Exporters (NFE: 509-576-8004) to ensure you are currently registered in the appropriate apple export program.

-Apple Exports to Taiwan: Orchard & Bin Sampling Protocols and China Apple Export Sample Training
+Apple Exports to Taiwan: Orchard & Bin Sampling Protocols, Cull fruit Pre-screening, and China Apple Export Sample Training